mojo-executor/mojo-executor/README.md

 News
 ====

+- 27 Mar 2014 &mdash; Mojo Executor 1.5.2 released with support for Maven 2 through 3.1.
 - 12 Feb 2014 &mdash; I'm looking for a new maintainer for this project.
 If you're interested, please get in touch!
 - 26 Nov 2013 &mdash; Mojo Executor 2.2.0 released with support for attributes in plugin configuration.
 - 25 Aug 2013 &mdash; Mojo Executor 2.1.0 released with support for Maven 3.1.